5l1v3r1/DBReaper/README.md

 ![Alt text](https://preview.ibb.co/gNKNnn/DBReaper.png "DBReaper ScreenShoot")

-# How to install XSPID3R ?
+# How to install DBReaper ?

 Include the files below in one folder :

 * LIST.txt
 * DBReaper.pl

-Make Sure The Modules Below Are Installed If NOT > use this command to install one : pip install [module name]
+Make Sure The Modules Below Are Installed If NOT > use this command to install one : cpan > install [module name]

 * DBI
 * DBD::mysql